gotwig/draganddrool/README.md

 I don't have found a license yet.
 As of now, my code is under the MIT license.

 As an addition you HAVE TO call the name of the author, that is me (Eduard Gotwig), and point to this Github page.
-There are also other Github contributors as well present.
+There are also other Github contributors present as well.

 Please look at the corresponding LICENSE.txt file for other contributors, and licenses for the libraries I used.